EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 losing the storage deposit of the output.

 As an example, a client dapp validates that the coordinates published by the IoT device are correct.
-To recognize the good behavior of the device the client creates a `Basic Output` with an `Address Unlock Condition` set equal to the `Sender Feature`  value of output the device uses to publish its coordinates.
+To recognize the good behavior of the device the client creates a `Basic Output` with an `Address Unlock Condition` set equal to the `Sender Feature`  value of the output the device uses to publish its coordinates.
-The latter output has a certain `Native Token` and a `Storage Deposit Return Unlock Condition`.
+The client output has a certain `Native Token` and a `Storage Deposit Return Unlock Condition`.
 The `Return Address` on the `Storage Deposit Return Unlock Condition` is an address the client controls and the `Return Amount` is equal to the output `Amount` value.
 By doing this the `Native Tokens` on the output are now owned by the IoT device with the condition that it has to take care of the storage deposit carrying those tokens.